elastisys/ck8s-base-vm/README.md

    and wait until the snapshot appears in the AWS console under EC2->Elastic Block Storage->Snapshots.

 8. Select the newly created snapshot.
 Add a tag with version information, such as "baseos k8s version" : "1.17.05", to make it easier to identify.
 Then choose Actions->Create image, fill in the name, and click Create to finish AMI creation.

+**Note**: To be able to use the image from another AWS account, add that account number under Actions->Modify Image Permissions.